luisdavim/synthetic-checker/README.md

 When running in Kubernetes, you have 2 options for running in HA mode.

-- Running multiple independent instances, where each will execute its own checks To use this mode set the `replicaCount` to any number higher than 1
+- Running multiple independent instances, where each will execute its own checks.
+  To use this mode set the `replicaCount` to any number higher than 1
 - Running multiple instances with leader election, were the leader will execute the checks and the followers will sync the results from it.
   To use this mode set the `replicaCount` to any number higher than 1 and `k8sLeaderElection` to `true`

-### In local Kubernetes using colima
+### In local Kubernetes using helm and colima

 If you don't have `colima` installed, have a look at [colima's GitHub page](https://github.com/abiosoft/colima)